-Unless you catch your dog in the act of emptying the bin then your efforts to control this unwanted behaviour will be lost and completely misinterpreted. think o dogs as gold fish, its one of the reasons we need to be sure our praise and rewarding is at the exact right moment because you are auctioning the last behaviour that happened.
+Unless you catch your dog in the act of emptying the bin then your efforts to control this unwanted behaviour will be lost and completely misinterpreted.
+Think of dogs as gold fish, it's one of the reasons we need to be sure our praise and rewarding is at the exact right moment because you are actioning the last behaviour that happened.

-I'll explain; if you are teaching 'sit' and your dog does it and you go to reward and your dog jumps to the reward as you give it, you have just rewarded for jumping up and not for the sit.
+I'll explain; if you are teaching 'sit' and your dog does it, you go to reward and your dog jumps to the reward as you give it, you have just rewarded for jumping up and not for the sit.
+Another example is when you are working with your dog and want to teach a 'come when called' so you call you dog, they come to you and you ask for sit then reward with praise and food, you have only rewarded for the sit and accidentally taken the learning away from your recall.
 So to relay this to our current situation if you come home and see your dog had emptied the bin all over the floor and you tell them off, you are telling them off for wagging their tail and greeting you with enthusiasm, not for emptying the bin.

 Leave a 'special' toy

-We have a dog toy basket in our house, our dog can freely roam in the basket for toys and sometimes we do it together and sometimes i will hide treats in the basket for her to find.
-When i leave the house i will sometimes turn the boy out and spread the toys about including treats and chews all around so there is plenty for her while i'm out, if she chooses.
-I will also fill a Kong, a common mistake with these toys is to not fill them or fill them with the wrong thing.... think yummy moist smelly stuff like chicken, pate, liver, cheese and stuff it all in there and give it to your dog 30 seconds or so before you leave.
+We have a dog toy basket in our house, our dog can freely roam in the basket for toys, sometimes we do it together and i will hide treats in the basket for her to find.
+When i leave the house i will at times turn the toy basket out and spread the toys about including treats and chews all around so there is plenty for her while i'm out, if she has a habit of chewing a favorite location i will just place a chew by that spot for her to find (paired with consistent chew training).
+I will also fill a Kong, a common mistake with these toys is to not fill them or fill them with the wrong thing.... think yummy moist smelly stuff like chicken, pate, liver, cheese and stuff it all in there!
+Give it to your dog 30 seconds or so before you leave.